 The Medical Assisting curriculum provides strong educational foundation for career growth.
 Students receive primary training in anatomy, physiology, medical emergencies, microbiology, pharmacology, and psychology.
 Our program focuses on teaching essential medical terminology, patient scheduling, medical billing and coding, clinical assistance, medical law and ethics.

 Students also study healthcare administration, which encompasses topics like insurance practices, requirements, regulations and how to ensure proper reimbursement for services.

 Graduates of our Medical Assisting Program are trained to be proficient in preparing medical documents, reports and capable of performing duties both the front office and examining room of any healthcare facility.

-The medical assisting program at ASA College has a job placement rate of 71.78% for the admission cohort that entered in 2016.
+The medical assisting program at ASA College has a job placement rate of 80.9% for the 2018 graduation year.

-The medical assisting program at ASA College has a retention rate of 80.65% for the admission cohort that entered in 2016.
+The medical assisting program at ASA College has a retention rate of 77.9 % for 2018 graduate year.

-ASA’s Medical Assisting Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), upon recommendation of Medical Assisting Education Review Board (MAERB).
+ASA’s Medical Assisting Associate Degree Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), upon recommendation of Medical Assisting Education Review Board (MAERB).

 Click here to find out about the Placement Rate methodology used by the CAAHEP to measure the program’s placement.